OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-13.md

 #### Writing Tests
 1. Write a test for rendering the Search form
 ```
+Feature: View Search Form
+  As a library cataloger
+  I want to view the search form
+  so that search for an OCLC Number

   Scenario: Successfully View Search form
     When I go to "/"
     Then I should see "Search by OCLC Number" in the "h1" element